kurt980/kurtji9803.github.io/_pages/about.md

 Welcome to my personal website!

-Introduction
+About Me
 ======
 Hello, my name is Chengyan Ji, I go by Kurt.
 I chose this name in highschool because I thought [Kurt Cobain](https://en.wikipedia.org/wiki/Kurt_Cobain) was pretty cool.
 I am originally from Xi'an, China.
 I am an incoming PhD student in statistical science at George Mason University.
 I obtained my Bachelor's in the University of Washington, and Master's from University of Illinois and University of Virginia.

 In my spare time, I like to play table tennis🏓, basketball🏀 or badminton🏸.
 I also like hiking🥾⛰️ and wildlife photography📸🦊.
 This is my favorite animal [Asiatic Cheetah](https://en.wikipedia.org/wiki/Asiatic_cheetah).
 I hope to see one some day!

 You can go to my Gallery page to see my photos!
-[Test](../images/profile.png)
+[Test](../profile.png)

 <!-- Getting started
 ======